 2. Diagnostic Statement Identifying the Disability - Please provide a complete ICD-9 diagnosis of the physical impairment or the complete multiaxial DSM-IV-TR diagnosis of the student's mental impairment.
-2 3.
-Description of the Diagnostic Methodology.
+3. Description of the Diagnostic Methodology.
 Please provide a list of tests and/or clinical and assessment procedures used to establish the student's impairment and severity of the impairment.
 Please attach a copy of all pertinent records, including results of laboratory studies, diagnostic tests, and clinical procedures.
 In the case of psychological and psychoeducational testing, please attach all raw data and psychological reports.
 4. Description of the Current Functional Limitations.
 Please describe the nature and severity of the student's disability.

-5. Description of the Expected Progression or Stability provide a list of current medications, including dosage
+5. Description of the Expected Progression or Stability of the Disability.
+If applicable, please provide a list of current medications, including dosage, frequency, and side effects.
 6. Please list the recommended accommodations for the student.
 In your recommendation, please describe how the accommodations relate to the student's functional limitations and provide any past accommodations, services and/or medications that may help AJMLS understand your recommendation.

-C: Date

-Signatu re: Date:

-Print N ame and Title:
+Signatu re:Date: Print N ame and Title: